MisutaKohi/product-landing-page/README.md

-# product-landing-page
+# Product Landing Page
-An example of a product landing page for a helicopter tour company.
+This repository contains an HTML and CSS file that pair to form an example product landing page for a helicoptor tour company.